Notifications in Xeoma

 More about the “App runner” module here.

 Try any of these notification modules in the Xeoma video surveillance software with a free trial license.
-Request it below:
+To do that, enter your name and your email to send the license to in the fields below, and click the ‘Get Xeoma free demo licenses to email’ button.

 Video monitoring and image analysis without direct human intervention is not only convenient but also easily implemented using the video surveillance software Xeoma.